OpenCryptoProject/JCMathLib/README.md

 Total time: 3 seconds
 ```

+If you are using windows and you get the error message ```No usable JavaCard SDK referenced```, edit jcbuild.xml to use one of the windows SDKs.

-- Upload ecexample.cap to your card using [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) (if already installed, uninstall applet first using *-uninstall* switch)
+4. Upload ecexample.cap to your card using [GlobalPlatformPro](https://github.com/martinpaljak/GlobalPlatformPro) (if already installed, uninstall applet first using *-uninstall* switch)
 ```
 gp -install ecexample.cap -v
 ```